Editorial Policies

 Authors of our published articles retain intellectual property rights of their articles (including research data); attribution rights for their published work; and may share their article provided it contains the end user license and the DOI link to its version in our journal’s archive.

-Authors have copyright but license exclusive rights in their article to the publisher*.
+Authors have copyright but grant license exclusive rights of their article to Neoplasia Research.

 Authors of Neoplasia Research are given the right to use their articles, in full or in part, for scholarly but non-commercial purposes including: